2025–26 King Mindaugas Cup

+Žalgiris successfully defended the title for the 6th time in a row after defeating Rytas in the final; 101–85.

 Format

 All 9 teams from 2025–26 LKL season will participate in this tournament.
-Four teams that participates in Euroleague Basketball and FIBA tournaments, have received bye's to quarterfinals stage, while the remaining teams will participate in round-robin stage, with the Top 4 teams advancing to the quarterfinals.
+Four teams that participates in Euroleague Basketball and FIBA tournaments, have received bye's to the quarterfinals stage, while the remaining teams will participate in the round-robin stage, with the Top 4 teams advancing to the quarterfinals.

+For a place in the King Mindaugas Cup final four, clubs will play two matches each.
+The first matches will be played at the home arena of the club that finished lower in the previous 2024–25 LKL season.
+Second matches will be played at home arena of the club that finished higher in the previous LKL season.